 Although the area was settled around 1794 for general farming, the 'township' of Pitt Town was not established until 1810 as one of the five 'Macquarie Towns' by Governor Lachlan Macquarie.
 The village is named after the British Prime Minister, William Pitt.

 Pitt Town is approximately 59 kms north-west of Sydney and 5km north east of Windsor in the Hawkesbury City council area.
 There are approximately 450 properties (but increasing with the development of the Pitt Town Residential Precinct) housing a population of approximately 1500.

 Until recently the shopping centre comprised the basics of a small supermarket, butcher, takeaway, a tavern and service station but recent extensions have increased the number of shops considerably so the area is largely 'self sufficient'.
-Additionally, a modern, new doctor's surgery also opened during 2012.
+Additionally, there is also a modern doctor's surgery.
 Pitt Town also has a well regarded primary school, a child care centre, 2 churches and 2 licensed clubs - Pitt Town 'Sporties' and Lynwood Country Club and Golf Course.

 Items of interest in the Pitt Town area include Pitt Town Nature Reserve, Pitt Town Lagoon, Longneck Lagoon, Scheyville National Park and Brinsley Park Oval.